-The requirements vary for doctoral level programs in the health fields (medicine, dentistry, veterinary medicine, optometry, and podiatry).
-Most programs require the satisfactory completion of two semesters each of general chemistry, organic chemistry, biology, and physics, all with lab; at least one semester of math (usually calculus or biostatistics); two semesters of English; and two semesters of humanities courses.
+The requirements vary for doctoral level programs in the health fields.
+Most of these programs require the satisfactory completion of two semesters each of general chemistry, organic chemistry, biology, and physics, all with lab; at least one semester of math (usually calculus or biostatistics); two semesters of English; and two semesters of humanities courses.
 Many health professional schools are now requiring additional courses, most notably biochemistry and microbiology; therefore, students are encouraged to check the course requirements for each school of interest.

 Most Loyola students who are interested in health professions enroll as biology majors; however, it is possible to major in another discipline.
 Students should consider majoring in the subject area for which they have the strongest aptitude and interest, but they need to take the courses required by the specific professional schools in which they are interested.
 Most majors can meet these requirements by taking a minor in natural science.
 The prehealth advisor is available to help design the best possible course sequence for all prehealth students, regardless of major.
 Entrance into health related professional schools is highly competitive and requires the maintenance of a very high quality point average.